RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Overview/README.md

 ---
 rak_img: /assets/images/wisduo/rak4270-module/overview/RAK4270_Module_Home.png
-rak_desc: The RAK4270 module is designed to simplify LoRa peer to peer and LoRaWAN communication. he module is suitable for various applications that require long range data acquisition and low power consumption, such as smart meters, agricultural sensors, and smart cities.
+rak_desc: The RAK4270 module is designed to simplify LoRa peer-to-peer and LoRaWAN communication. the module is suitable for various applications that require long-range data acquisition and low power consumption, such as smart meters, agricultural sensors, and smart cities.
 rak_grp: [wisduo, module]
 prev: ../../
 next: ../Quickstart/